LoreleiXia/BSE_Template_Portfolio/index.md

 # Second Milestone

-My second milestone was to start on the glove aspect of my project.
-I replaced the Arduino with an ESP-32 board, and wired everything accordingly.
-I then started on a code which would move the motors in certain directions according to a number that you send in the serial monitor.
-From here, I plan on working on the glove aspect of the project, starting off with configuring the wiring and code for the accelerometer.
+My second milestone was to configure a setup where accelerometer values would be read and used to move the car accordingly.
+I began with testing out the accelerometer output values, which x,y, and z values changed according to the orientation of the device.
+I think plugged it into a secondary ESP, which would transmit the accelerometer values to the ESP attached to the vehicle.
+With this, I coded different thresholds that when crossed, the car would move accordingly.
+At the end, I was able to move the car according to the direction that I orient the accelerometer device.
+For my next milestone, I hope to achieve a LED light indicator system, which would light up according to the direction that the vehicle is going, similarly to a regular car.

 <img width="839" alt="Screen Shot 2021-06-25 at 11 02 59 AM" src="https://user-images.githubusercontent.com/86121949/123467071-f06d9b80-d5a4-11eb-9fe7-20a84b5fdc0a.png">